 In 1973 Sensei Bakkies Laubscher trained at Tokyo Dojo at Higaonna Sensei’s invitation for six months.
 Higaonna Sensei was 35 years old at the time and training was intense!
 He recalls that very few ‘Gaijun’ or foreigners were seen in Tokyo then -it was a like living on another planet!
 It was also when he met his good friend and IOGKF senior, Sensei Kazuo Terauchi – still friends today!

 National and International Goju Ryu Profile

-As Higaonna Morio Sensei’s most senior student, Sensei Bakkies Laubscher is an advisor on the International Goju Ryu Karate Federation.
-Since 1978 he was joint Chief Instructor of IOGKF South Africa or SAGA as it is known since 1966 and since 1983 the sole Chief Instructor.
+As Higaonna Morio Sensei’s most senior student, Sensei Bakkies Laubscher is one of the two Vice Chief Instructors of the Traditional Okinawan Goju Ryu Federation.
+Since 1978 he was joint Chief Instructor of South Africa or SAGA as it is known since 1966 and since 1983 the sole Chief Instructor.

 Sensei Bakkies Laubscher has never cared about gradings and he maintains that what you are on the floor is your worth!
 In 2015 he was graded to 9th Dan by Higaonna Morio Sensei during an IOGKF country Chief Instructor Gasshuku in Okinawa.

 He participated in sports karate and represented the South African National Team in two WUKO World Championships – 1972 in Paris France, where he made the individual Kumite quarterfinals and 1975 in Long Beach, California where the SA team lost in semi-finals to England, who won the event. (there were only team and individual Kumite and no weight divisions in those days!